codeclou/docker-atlassian-confluence-data-center/versions/7.0.1/README.md

 Go to **[http://confluence-cluster-701-lb:2701/](http://confluence-cluster-701-lb:2701/)** and make sure you enabled cookies (sticky session).

-Wait for Confluence to start up.
-Simply reload this page after a few minutes.
+Wait for Confluence to start up - simply reload the cluster startup page after some minutes.

  * :bangbang: TBD SCREENSHOT